 - 1 teaspoon cinnamon

-- 2 tablespoons maple syrup (or sweetener of your choice)
+- 2 to 3 tablespoons maple syrup (or sweetener of your choice)

 - 1/2 teaspoon vanilla extract